 Shoulder Stability Exercises With Bands

-Shoulder stability is an important factor when looking at increasing distance, better control, and longevity in the sport.
+Shoulder stability is essential when looking at increasing distance, better control, and longevity in the sport.
 These simple exercises will help you stay on the course longer.

 Shoulder Stability Equipment

-This is one of the few times that Disc Golf Healthy highly recommends the use of equipment for these exercises.
+This is one of the few times that Disc Golf Healthy highly recommends using equipment for these exercises.
 You can find a version of these shoulder stability exercises that use no extra equipment here

 Amazon Affiliate Links